Skip to main content

 PhD Program Plan

-During your first term as a PhD student, the faculty help you develop a full program plan to fulfill the PhD requirements, which you submit to the Thayer Registrar before the beginning of your second term.
+During your first term as a PhD student, the faculty help you develop a full program plan, which you submit to the Thayer registrar before the beginning of your second term.

-The PhD program of study is developed based on your individual background and professional interests in consultation with your advisor and special advisory committee.
-Up to half these courses may be taken in science departments outside of engineering.
+Your PhD program plan helps ensure that you fulfill the PhD requirements and is developed based on your individual background and professional interests in consultation with your advisor and special advisory committee.
+Up to half your courses may be taken in science departments outside of engineering.

 Before Creating Your Plan

-Form a special advisory committee in consultation with your advisor that includes three faculty: your research advisor, at least one Thayer faculty member whose research interests are different from your own, and a third Thayer faculty member.
+1. Form a special advisory committee in consultation with your advisor that includes three faculty: your research advisor, at least one engineering faculty member whose research interests are different from your own, and a third engineering faculty member.

 Create Your Plan